Things to do at Royal Observatory Greenwich review

 The Royal Observatory in Greenwich stands at the top of a steep hill with wonderful far-reaching views of London.
 At the Royal Observatory, you can stand on the Meridian line and have one foot in the east and the other foot in the west.
 There are not many places where you can stand in 2 hemispheres of the globe at once.

 It’s worth picking up an audio guide to guide you around their exhibition rooms.
-This helps you discover why the Royal Observatory became the home of Greenwich Mean time (GMT).
-It is a UNESCO World Heritage site and it is the official start point for each day, year and millennium.
-It’s also the Prime Meridian of the world, which means it has Longitude 0 degrees.
+This helps you discover why the Royal Observatory became the home of Greenwich Mean Time (GMT).
+It is a UNESCO World Heritage site and it is the official starting point for each day, year and millennium.
+It’s also the Prime Meridian of the world, which means it has a Longitude of 0 degrees.

 You can also explore space with a Planetarium show at £10 extra for an adult and £5 for a child.
 Kids will love the child-friendly shows.
 It is the only planetarium in London.
 The films are projected in HD onto a large dome.
 There are a number of galleries and exhibitions about space in the building next to the Planetarium.